hungcq/knowledge-repo/wip/misbehaving.md

 - Reducing price only makes sense when:
   - Increase current sale
   - Increase future sale by building customer loyalty
-- Sale small % < Rebate (returning some money) - dif mental account < reducing car loan interest (10 -> 2.9%) - reducing 2/3 rate sound like a lot
+- Sale small % < rebate (returning some money) - dif mental account < reducing car loan interest (10 -> 2.9%) - reducing 2/3 rate sound like a lot

 ## IV.
 Working with Danny: 1984-85

 ### 14. What seems fair
 - Formal eco theory prediction when demand increase: raise price
 - -> Who value it most should get it
-- Perception of fairness depends on :
+- Perception of fairness depends on:
   - Whom the action helps or harms
   - How it is framed:
     - Highest price intended to charge as regular price, deviation as discount -> fair